Norman Bethune: Personal life

 In 1917, with the war still in progress, Bethune joined the Royal Navy as a Surgeon-Lieutenant at the Chatham Hospital in England.
 In 1919, he began an internship specializing in children's diseases at The Hospital for Sick Children at Great Ormond Street, London.
 Later he went to Edinburgh, where he earned the FRCS qualification at the Royal College of Surgeons.
 In 1920 he met Frances Penney, whom he married in 1923.
 After a one-year "Grand Tour" of Europe, during which they spent much of her inheritance, they moved to Detroit, Michigan, where Bethune took up private practice and also took a part-time job as an instructor at the Detroit College of Medicine and Surgery.

 In 1926 Bethune contracted tuberculosis.
 He sought treatment at the Trudeau Sanatorium in Saranac Lake, New York.
 At this time, Frances divorced Bethune and returned to her home in Scotland.

 In the 1920s the established treatment for tuberculosis was total bed rest in a sanatorium.
 While convalescing Bethune read about a radical new treatment for tuberculosis called pneumothorax.
 This involved artificially collapsing the tubercular (diseased) lung, thus allowing it to rest and heal itself.
 The physicians at the Trudeau thought this procedure was too new and risky, but Bethune insisted on having the operation performed and made a full and complete recovery.

-In 1929 Bethune remarried Frances; the best man at the wedding was his friend and colleague Dr. Graham Ross.
+In 1929 Bethune remarried Frances; the best man at the wedding was his friend and colleague Graham Ross.
 They divorced again, for the final time, in 1933.

-In 1928 Bethune joined thoracic surgical pioneer Dr. Edward William Archibald, surgeon-in-chief of the McGill University's Royal Victoria Hospital in Montreal.
+In 1928 Bethune joined thoracic surgical pioneer Edward William Archibald, surgeon-in-chief of the McGill University's Royal Victoria Hospital in Montreal.
 From 1928 to 1936 Bethune perfected his skills in thoracic surgery and developed or modified more than a dozen new surgical tools.
 His most famous instrument was the Bethune Rib Shears, which remain in use today.
 He published 14 articles describing his innovations in thoracic technique.
 He started his career in surgery at the Toronto General Hospital in 1921.